-A single library of 120,865,611 reads ($32\times$ fold coverage) was divided into 121 files and analyzed by RelocaTE.
+A single library of 120,865,611 reads (32× fold coverage) was divided into 121 files and analyzed by RelocaTE.
 The entire analysis took approximately 20 min when run in parallel using 64 processors.
-The same analysis analyzed on a single processer had a total run time
+The same analysis analyzed on a single processer had a total run time of 1 hr and 5 min and used 16 Gb of RAM.
+Output from the analyses was identical and a total of 364 insertions were found.

-S = number of spanners

-F = average number of flankers
+S = number of spanners F = average number of flankers